|MiniMed™ Pump||Tandem® Pump||WHAT DOES IT MEAN FOR YOU?|

 SmartGuard™ Suspend before low§

 While you consider your options, we also want to make sure you have discussed back-up options with your physician and received answers to any questions you may have.
 Animas® has arranged for in-warranty customers to transition to a Medtronic pump at no cost.
-Note: you must be in-warranty 60 days beyond the date you enroll.
 Call 855-322-9568 option 2 to learn more.

 If your Animas® pump is out of warranty or will be out of warranty in the next two months, please call 855-322-9568 option 1 to learn more about our programs and your options.